-The effect of hepatic impairment on the clearance of pembrolizumab was evaluated by population pharmacokinetic analysis in patients with mild hepatic impairment (total bilirubin (TB) 1.0 to 1.5 x ULN or AST >ULN as defined using the National Cancer Institute criteria of hepatic dysfunction) compared to patients with normal hepatic function (TB and AST $\leq$ ULN).
-No clinically important differences in the clearance of pembrolizumab were found between patients with mild hepatic impairment and normal hepatic function.
-KEYTRUDA has not been studied in patients with moderate (TB >1.5 to 3 x ULN and any AST) or severe (TB >3 x ULN and any AST) hepatic impairment.
+The effect of hepatic impairment on the clearance of pembrolizumab was evaluated by population pharmacokinetic analysis in patients with mild and moderate hepatic impairment (total bilirubin (TB) 1.0 to 1.5 x ULN or AST >ULN and TB >1.5 to 3 x ULN and any AST, respectively, as defined using the National Cancer Institute criteria of hepatic dysfunction) compared to patients with normal hepatic function (TB and AST \leq ULN).
+No clinically important differences in the clearance of pembrolizumab were found between patients with mild and moderate hepatic impairment and normal hepatic function.
+KEYTRUDA has not been studied in patients with severe (TB >3 x ULN and any AST) hepatic impairment.
 [See Dosage and Administration (2.5).]